cogentcore/core/goal/gosl/README.md

 `gosl` implements _Go as a shader language_ for GPU compute shaders (using [WebGPU](https://www.w3.org/TR/webgpu/)), **enabling standard Go code to run on the GPU**.

 `gosl` converts Go code to WGSL which can then be loaded directly into a WebGPU compute shader.
 It operates within the overall [Goal](../README.md) framework of an augmented version of the Go langauge.
 See the [GPU](../GPU.md) documentation for an overview.
+The `goal` command processes more compact math-mode expressions that

 The relevant subsets of Go code are specifically marked using `//gosl:` comment directives, and this code must only use basic expressions and concrete types that will compile correctly in a shader (see [Restrictions](#restrictions) below).
 Method functions and pass-by-reference pointer arguments to `struct` types are supported and incur no additional compute cost due to inlining (see notes below for more detail).

-A large and complex biologically-based neural network simulation framework called [axon](https://github.com/emer/axon) has been implemented using `gosl`, allowing 1000's of lines of equations and data structures to run through standard Go on the CPU, and accelerated significantly on the GPU.
-This allows efficient debugging and unit testing of the code in Go, whereas debugging on the GPU is notoriously difficult.

 See [examples/basic](examples/basic) and [rand](examples/rand) for examples, using the [gpu](../../gpu) GPU compute shader system.
 It is also possible in principle to use gosl to generate shader files for any other WebGPU application, but this has not been tested.